 Mental health concerns often intersect with substance use disorders.
 This is evident in the behavioral problem of codependency.
-Many times these two conditions are co-existing.
-This makes it difficult for those with substance abuse issues to break free from the cycle.
-Overcoming codependency requires the help of a comprehensive treatment program.
+Many times these two conditions exist side by side.
+This makes it especially difficult for those with substance abuse issues to break free from the cycle of addiction.
+As a result, some people imagine that they’ll never be able to their substance use.
+In truth, they can.
+However, overcoming codependency requires the help of a comprehensive drug and alcohol treatment program.

 How Does Codependency Work?

 A person associated with someone with substance use disorder is often the person most affected.
 It’s usually a family member, but it could be a close friend or co-worker as well.

 The person who is codependent provides a cover for the one who has become addicted to drugs or alcohol.
 As a result, this individual excuses or ignores addictive behavior or helps deny it to others.
 Subsequently, the codependent one is then wrapped up in the identity of the other person.

 Such individuals tend to be insecure.
 As a result, they sacrificially give of themselves to the other person in the vain hope of “saving” that individual.
 This rarely works and usually only intensifies the problem.

 In a codependent relationship, you have two participants.
 Firstly, there is the person who is codependent.
 This individual is referred to as the enabler.
 Secondly, you have the addicted person, who is referred to as the manipulator.